alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 Hi.
 I'm Alan and I'm building this site to learn Rust.

-I've setup two interactive features of the site.
+The site has traditional pages and code samples as well as two interactive features.
+The first is a "Step By Step" explination of the code examples.
+Each step some code and provides an explination of what's happening.

-An example of the first one is below.
-It's a "Step By Step" explination of code.
-The steps add code along with an explanation of what's changing.
+Here's one with two steps for a program that print out "Hello, World".

 #### Step By Step